microshare/microshare.github.io/docs/0.1/getting-started/data-workflow.md

 4. Aggregate the latest 10 records with [a Fact](../facts-guide)
 5. Setup [a Rule](../rules-guide) so that all microshare employees can run the aggregation Fact

 At microshare.io we usually represent data workflows with [draw.io](https://www.draw.io) diagrams.
-[Click here to see is a data workflow template](/assets/html/Data Workflow Template.html) that describes this example.
+[Click here to see a data workflow template](/assets/html/Data Workflow Template.html) that describes this example.

  1 would use the snippet from the [Data Parsing](#data-parsing) above
  2 would use the snippet from the [Data Transformation](#data-transformation) above